jstremme/trex-cv-experiments/README.md

 For this proof of concept, I've been given access to video footage from Levin lab.
 If interested in contributing, please contact joelstremmel22@gmail.com, and I will connect you with the researchers who might be able to provide access to their footage.

 1. Once you have access to the footage, download and save all video clips to a directory of your choice.
-You might wish to use a directory in this project called `footage` which is listed in the `.gitignore` file for this repository and will therefore not be uploaded to GitHub when pushing changes to this repository to a branch.
-2. In the `footage` directory or any other you wish to use, identify a `.mp4` file that you would like to convert.
+2. In your directory of footage, identify a `.mp4` file that you would like to convert.
 3. In the conda environment, run `tgrabs -i "/path/to/your/video.mp4" -o "video"` to [create a `.pv` file in the right place](https://github.com/mooch443/trex#usage).
 4. In the conda environment, run `trex -i "video" -track_max_individuals 50 -individual_prefix "tadpole"`.
 If you happen to know the number of individuals in the experiment, specify this number exactly.